 You can always turn on connecting your Android device to your desktop or laptop via Bluetooth.
 But transferring files through Bluetooth could be time-consuming as pairing the devices isn’t that quick.
 However, you can always give it a try, right?

 Step 1: On your Android device, tap on Settings –> Tap on the Bluetooth option under connections (Ensure to set your Android device on discoverable mode via Bluetooth).

-Step 2: Next, from Windows 10 PC, Click on the Start button –> Click on Settings –> Toggle to enable Bluetooth.
-Once done, your computer will automatically start detecting any nearby Bluetooth enabled devices –>Select the Pair button beside your device’s Bluetooth name to connect either the PC, Laptop, or Mac with your Smartphone.
+Step 2: Next, on Windows 10 PC, Click on the Start button –> Click on Settings –> Toggle to enable Bluetooth.
+Once done, your computer will automatically start detecting any nearby Bluetooth-enabled devices –>Select the Pair button beside your device’s Bluetooth name to connect either the PC, Laptop, or Mac with your Smartphone.

 Step 3: You can then select the files you wish to transfer from your Android Smartphone to your PC, Laptop or Mac

 FAQs About Backup and Restore Android Phones or Tablets Data Easily

 Where is the backup file in Android?